Solving the Prisoner’s Dilemma: Strategies for Cooperation and Competition

 The best performing strategy in several experiments of the iterated prisoner’s dilemma tournaments was tit-for-tat.
 In the tit-for-tat strategy, the player begins with cooperation and thereafter responds in kind to the other player’s last move.
 Since this strategy encourages cooperation, it performs better in tournaments of multiple rounds without being a succor as in the strategy to always cooperate.

 What makes the tit-for-tat strategy successful is the possibility of meeting again in later rounds.
 The choice to defect or cooperate then is a strategy to influence future round meetings.
 “This possibility means that the choices made today not only determine the outcome of this move, but can also influence the later choices of the players.
-The future can therefore cast a shadow back upon the present and thereby affect the current strategic situation” (Axelrod, 2006, Kindle location: 296).
+The future can therefore cast a shadow back upon the present and thereby affect the current strategic situation” (Axelrod, 2006).

 Tit for Tat Strategy Can Never Win Individual Matchups

-Sapolski explains that the Tit for tat strategy can never win individual match-ups “best case is a draw, if playing against another person using Tit for Tat or someone using an “always cooperate” strategy.
+Sapolski explains that the Tit for tat strategy can never win individual matchups “best case is a draw, if playing against another person using Tit for Tat or someone using an ‘always cooperate’ strategy.
 Otherwise it loses by a small margin.
 Every other strategy would always beat Tit for Tat by a small margin.
 However, other strategies playing against each other can produce catastrophic losses.
-And when everything is summed, Tit for Tat wins” (2018, Location: 5,518).
+And when everything is summed, Tit for Tat wins” (Sapolski, 2018).

-After extensive research in cooperation, using the prisoners dilemma, Anatol Rapoport concluded, “it is reasonable to suppose that the subjects by and large learned that, in the long run, cooperation pays, whereas defection, although momentarily advantageous, does not pay in the long run” (1995).
+After extensive research in cooperation, using the prisoner’s dilemma, Anatol Rapoport concluded, “It is reasonable to suppose that the subjects by and large learned that, in the long run, cooperation pays, whereas defection, although momentarily advantageous, does not pay in the long run” (Rapoport, 1995).

 Real Life Applications, Considerations, and Complications